nemirof/nemirof.github.io/FIREBASE-SETUP.md

 **Teacher Password:** `Simeone2` (case-sensitive)

-**Important:** When Firebase is cleared, all devices will automatically show empty leaderboards, even if they have local scores.
-This ensures consistency across all devices.
+**Important:** When Firebase is cleared, all devices will **automatically and immediately** show empty leaderboards in real-time, even if they have local scores.
+Students will see a notification that the leaderboard has been reset.
+This ensures instant consistency across all devices without requiring page refresh.

 ### Method 2: Firebase Console
 1. Go to Firebase Console → Firestore Database